June 26, 2018

 Chipotle: Is that really the way you want to treat your high spend customers?

 3. A 3-month long program is no way to build long-term loyalty

 True customer loyalty requires long-term investment: it’s about trust built over many interactions, and meaningful communication between a customer and a brand.
-Customers know this inherently, and are more likely to frequent brands with whom the’ve built a substantial relationship (especially millennials).
+Customers know this inherently and are more likely to frequent brands with whom they’ve built a substantial relationship (especially millennials).
 With the duration of Chiptopia being only three months, Chipotle is essentially admitting that they don’t plan on rewarding their customers long-term.